 Netgear WNDR4500 Wireless Dual Band Gigabit Router review

-Incredibly fast, stylish and packed with features, making it perfect for offices and media enthusiasts that don’t want to invest in a full 802.11ac setup
+Fast, stylish and packed with features - perfect for offices and media enthusiasts that don’t want to invest in a full 802.11ac setup

 With all the hype around 802.11ac it’s easy to forget that 802.11n is still the most prevalent Wi-Fi standard in use and can still deliver excellent value and speed.
 We’ve been mightily impressed by recent Netgear routers, especially the 802.11ac R6300, but although they’ve delivered great performance, not all of them have provided the more comprehensive features of rivals, such as a print server.